-Nspire Network also don’t make any retail sales of the products themselves so if you want to purchase anything produced by Nspire Network you’ll have to firstly find yourself a distributor who you can purchase through.
+Nspire Network also doesn’t make any retail sales of the products themselves so if you want to purchase anything produced by Nspire Network you’ll have to first find yourself a distributor who you can purchase through.

 My Thoughts On The Products

 There are certainly large markets for the products offered out by Nspire Network but this is a both a good & a bad thing because in selling these types of products you’re going to be up against a HUGE amount of competition.